 |Linear: thinking in terms linked to ideas, one thought that follows the other and that generally converge in a conclusion;||Holistic: perceiving at the same time, conceiving general patterns and structures that often lead to divergent conclusions.|

-"The Japanese are the only people who use the two cerebral hemispheres independently, the left side for language and the right side for abstract thinking."
+“The Japanese are the only people who use both brain hemispheres independently, the left side for language and the right side for abstract thinking.”

 Conclusion of Japanese and Western brain research